php-ru/symfony-docs-ru/http_cache/validation.rst

     The 304 status code means "Not Modified".
 It's important because with this status code the response does *not* contain the actual content being requested.
-Instead, the response is simply a light-weight set of directions that tells the cache that it should use its stored version.
+Instead, the response only consists of the response headers that tells the cache that it can use its stored version of the content.

 Like with expiration, there are two different HTTP headers that can be used to implement the validation model: ``ETag`` and ``Last-Modified``.

 .. sidebar:: Expiration and Validation

-    You can of course use both validation and expiration within the same ``Response``.
+    You can use both validation and expiration within the same ``Response``.
-    As expiration wins over validation, you can easily benefit from the best of both worlds.
+    As expiration wins over validation, you can benefit from the best of both worlds.
 In other words, by using both expiration and validation, you can instruct the cache to serve the cached content, while checking back at some interval (the expiration) to verify that the content is still valid.